breeshidy/space_invaders/README.md

 # space_invaders
- This is a game created using pygame
+ This game was created using pygame